pikvm/pikvm/docs/pico_hid.md

-!!! warning "This page is under custruction"

 # Raspberry Pi Pico HID

+!!! warning "This page is under construction"

 The Pico HID is a part of DIY PiKVM V1 platform and performs keyboard and mouse emulation.
 It has excellent compatibility, and by default emulates USB, including two mouse modes: absolute and relative.